CastoloLee/castoulolee.github.io/MD-Files/HW-tech/Hardwarebasics/hardware-basics.md

-# Cheatsheet - hardware tech - hardware basics
+# Cheatsheet - Hardware Tech - Hardware Basics

 ## Components in a computer explained